Language-Research-Technology/ldaca-website/content/news/posts/rdc-tech-meeting/index.md

 ![Slide07](Slide07.png)

 This shows a page for what we’re calling an Object (RepositoryObject).
-A RepositoryObject is a single “thing” such as a document, a conversation, a session in a speech study. (this was called an item in Alveo but given that both the Portland Common Data model and Oxford Common File Layout use “Object ” we are using that term at least for now).
+A RepositoryObject is a single “thing” such as a document, a conversation, or a session in a speech study. (this was called an item in Alveo but given that both the Portland Common Data model and Oxford Common File Layout use “Object ” we are using that term at least for now).

-This shows that the system is capable of dealing with unicode characters - which is good, as you would expect as it’s 2022 and this is a Language Data Commons, but there are still challenges, like dealing with mixtures of left to right and right to left text, and we need to find or define metadata terms
+This shows that the system is capable of dealing with Unicode characters - which is good, as you would expect as it’s 2022 and this is a Language Data Commons, but there are still challenges, like dealing with mixtures of left to right and right to left text, and we need to find or define metadata terms